UPPMAX/HPC-python/docs/day2/pandas.rst

    The API reference in the `official Pandas documentation <https://pandas.pydata.org/docs/user_guide/index.html>`_ shows hundreds of methods and attributes for Series and DataFrames.
 The following is a list of the most important attributes and what they output.

-   - ``df.index`` returns a list of row labels as an array of Pandas datatype ``Index``
+   - ``df.index`` returns a list of **row labels** as an array of Pandas datatype ``Index``
-   - ``df.columns`` returns a list of column labels as an array of Pandas datatype ``Index``
+   - ``df.columns`` returns a list of **column labels** as an array of Pandas datatype ``Index``
    - ``df.dtypes`` lists datatypes by column
    - ``df.shape`` gives a tuple of the number of rows and columns in ``df``
    - ``df.values`` returns ``df`` converted to a NumPy array (also applicable to ``df.columns`` and ``df.index``)

 Pandas assigns the data in a Series and each column of a DataFrame a datatype based on built-in or NumPy datatypes or other formatting cues.
-The main Pandas datatypes are as follows.
+Important Pandas datatypes include the following.

 * Numerical data are stored as ``float64`` or ``int64``.
 You can convert to 32-, 16-, and even 8-bit versions of either to save memory.
 * The ``object`` datatype stores any of the built-in types ``str``, ``Bool``, ``list``, ``tuple``, and mixed data types.
 Malformed data are also often designated as ``object`` type.

   - A common indication that you need to clean your data is finding a column that you expected to be numeric assigned a datatype of ``object``.

-A significant fraction of Pandas functions are devoted to time series data in particular, so there are several datatypes based on NumPy datetimes and timedeltas, as well as calendar functions from the ``datetime`` module.
-Unfortunately, we won't have time to cover those at any length.
+* Pandas has many functions devoted to time series, so there are several datatypes - ``datetime``, ``timedelta``, and ``period`` - the first two of which are based on `NumPy data types of the same name <https://numpy.org/devdocs/reference/arrays.datetime.html>`_.
+Unfortunately, we won't have time to cover those at depth.

-Finally, there are some specialized datatypes for, e.g. saving on memory or performing windowed operations, including
+There are also specialized datatypes for, e.g. saving on memory or performing windowed operations, including

 * ``Categorical`` is a set-like datatype for non-numeric data with few unique values.
 The unique values are stored in the attribute ``.categories``, that are mapped to a number of low-bit-size integers, and those integers replace the actual values in the DataFrame as it is stored in memory, which can save a lot on memory usage.
 * ``Interval`` is a datatype for tuples of bin edges, all of which must be open or closed on the same sides, usually output by Pandas discretizing functions.